×

-I love this beany salad dish which I have adapted from a recipe by Tamasin Day-Lewis.
+I love this beany salad which I have adapted from a recipe by Tamasin Day-Lewis.
 We eat it lukewarm or at room temperature as the fancy takes us.
 It’s also lovely made with butter beans.
 The tomatoes are optional, some people prefer the dish without.
 Boiling the beans with herbs and vegetables give the most amazing flavour to the finished dish.
 But if you can’t be bothered, its still worth making – just omit the onion, celery, rosemary and extra sprig of sage.

 As a main meal you could serve this with a large leafy salad (or lightly steamed broccoli florets drizzled with lemon juice and olive oil) and maybe some quinoa (nice with basil pesto and a crushed clove of garlic stirred in while its still hot).